 - Drop shippers: offer a large selection of product without purchasing inventory upfront and managing that inventory;

-- Geo: global / countrywide / local wholesalers.
+- Geo: global / countrywide / local suppliers.

-The B2B wholesale marketplace Doba builds its service with focus on dropshippers as customers:
+The B2B wholesale online marketplace platform Doba builds its service with focus on dropshippers as customers:

-If the customers’ priority is price, focus on wholesalers from China.
+If the customers’ priority is price, focus on suppliers from China.

 The labor costs are cheaper there, so if you sell labor intensive goods (i.e. textiles, clothing), it’s a good area to find suitable suppliers.